-Don’t worry if you’ve never acted before, we have plenty of members in your position who have since starred in many shows over the years, or if acting is not your thing, there are loads of opportunities to direct and produce shows.
-Despite being a society that puts on shows, our goal is to welcome everyone with open arms.
-We have plenty of members who don’t participate in shows but love coming along to our weekly workshops and going to the pub afterwards for a good time!
+Don’t worry if you’ve never acted before - we have plenty of members in your position who have since starred in many shows over the years - or if acting is not your thing, there are loads of opportunities to direct and produce shows.
+Our goal is to welcome everyone with open arms: we have plenty of members who don’t participate in shows but love coming along to our weekly workshops and going to the pub afterward for a good time!

 Freshers’ Week Opportunities

-If you do not get a part, fear not, there are tonnes of opportunities and good times awaiting you!
-Our Christmas show is also cast at this time as well as Shakespeare for schools, a small show we perform to Year 4 at a Bristol Primary school.
+If you do not get a part, fear not, there are tons of opportunities and good times awaiting you!
+Our Christmas show, "The Three Musketeers - Le Panteau", is also cast at this time as well as Shakespeare for schools, a small show we perform to Year 4 at a Bristol Primary school.
 It is cast through one of our workshops, so you won’t have to worry about auditions.

-Rehearsals will last around 6 weeks with 4 or 5 rehearsal sessions per week, each lasting 2-3 hours, but it is unlikely you will be required for every single rehearsal.
+Rehearsals will last around 4-6 weeks with 4 or 5 rehearsal sessions per week, each lasting 2-3 hours, but it is unlikely you will be required for every single rehearsal.
 The final week is show week.
-Here you will have a dress rehearsal and 3 or 4 performances!
-Our shows take place in various venues: the 250 seat Alt Theatre and the 100 seat Weston Studio in the Edge on campus as well as the Mission Theatre and Museum of Work in the city centre.
+Here you will have a dress rehearsal and 2 or 3 performances.
+Our shows take place in various venues: the 250 seat Alt Theatre and the 100 seat Weston Studio in the Edge on campus as well as the Mission Theatre and Museum of Work in the city center.

 Production Team Opportunities

 For those of you who haven’t got the acting bug but prefer to build and shape a show from the shadows… there are plenty of chances to get involved.
-For each show we have a production team with at least 3 members; a director who has pitched their show at the end of the previous year; a co-director/assistant director and a producer.
+For each show, we have a production team with at least 3 members; a director who has pitched their show at the end of the previous year; a co-director/assistant director and a producer.
 For larger shows, sometimes artistic director and co-producer roles are needed, depending on the size of the challenge.